rzelazny/readmeGenerator/README.md

 Run the code via the terminal with command: node index

-## Credits

-Assistance has been provided by the Rutgers Coding Bootcamp.

 ## License

 This repo is licenced under the MIT license.